KinaKnowledge/juno-lang/README.md

 Topics

 ## About Juno

-It's a JSON based lisp.
+Juno is a JSON based lisp.
 The lisp engine works on JSON as an input and manipulates the tree as a JSON representation, and returns a JSON structure as output.
 This means the Object { } structure is a first class citizen.
 Therefore this is completely legal out of the box:

 ```clojure
 (setq record